 With Segmentation, you can set the right coupling and make sure your guides are visible to the right audience.

-You can set user segments to guides, hotspots, checklists, help centers, and NPS.
+You can set user segments to guides, hotspots, checklists, and NPS.

 How to create a Segment?